 Extract from juvenilia novel 'Eddy' (2003)

 Rain was falling brutally.
 As I jounced along the dirt track through the forest to his place, light broke through the branches, flared and twitched like fireflies in the downpour.
-Just light, but of course I remember it now as an omen.
-In my memory, those fireflies are coming out to watch me pass, knowing what's around the corner, taking one last look at the girl I'd never be again.
+Just light, but recalling it now I see an omen, those fireflies emerging to watch me pass, knowing what's around the corner, taking one last look at the girl I'd never be again.

 Eddy's trailer came into view and —

 I slammed the brakes.
 And I sat.
 A long time, I sat.
-The wipers slashing over the windshield, bringing clarity for a few seconds at a time through the bouncing pixels of the rain.
+The windscreen wipers slashing, bringing clarity for a few seconds at a time through the bouncing pixels of the rain.

-I must have got out of the car, because now I was skidding through the mud toward Eddy's door.
+I must have got out of the car, because now I was slip-sliding through the mud toward Eddy's door.
 I saw a tag on one bouquet, grabbed at it so hard I tore it off.
 The ink was swollen with rain.
-But I recognized the handwriting all the same: Walter's.
+But I recognized the handwriting all the same.
+Walter's.
 All he had written was: Not you.

 I could call Walter, but he would give it to me with his own pain.
-I couldn't do that now.
+I couldn't take that right now.
 So: